Consteel/manual/docs/manual/6_0_structural-loads/6_6_meteorological-loads.md

 - The direction of the basic wind in the global coordinate system.
 The basic wind direction is the 0° wind direction.
 - Building dimensions to the basic wind direction
 - Loaded area (A) of the wind load.
-If the loaded area is equal to or bigger than 10m<sup>2</sup> then ConSteel uses cpe10 in the generation.
-If the area is equal to or smaller than 1m<sup>2</sup> then ConSteel uses cpe1 in the generation.
-Between the two values, ConSteel interpolates between cpe10 and cpe1 acc. to the Eurocode rule.
+If the loaded area is equal to or bigger than 10m<sup>2</sup> then Consteel uses cpe10 in the generation.
+If the area is equal to or smaller than 1m<sup>2</sup> then Consteel uses cpe1 in the generation.
+Between the two values, Consteel interpolates between cpe10 and cpe1 acc. to the Eurocode rule.
 - Ground level.
-ConSteel measures the height of the structure from the global Z=0 level for the wind load generation.
-Therefore the structure base level is not equal with the ground level, but the structure is placed on the global Z=0 level in ConSteel, the difference has to be set manually in the ground level field.
+Consteel measures the height of the structure from the global Z=0 level for the wind load generation.
+Therefore the structure base level is not equal with the ground level, but the structure is placed on the global Z=0 level in Consteel, the difference has to be set manually in the ground level field.

 <!-- /wp:list -->